The Complete Guide to Freelance Pricing in 2026

 1. Hourly Pricing

 Hourly pricing remains the most straightforward approach for new freelancers.
-Entry-level freelancers (0-2 years experience) typically charge between $25-$50 per hour, while expert-level freelancers (5+ years experience) command $120+ per hour.
+Entry-level freelancers (0–2 years experience) commonly charge $25–$50/hour in the US market, while specialists with 5+ years of experience often command $120+/hour, and AI/ML specialists frequently exceed $140–$200/hour.

 2. Project-Based (Fixed) Pricing